Black Suit: Music video

 The music video of Black Suit, directed by Rigend Film is released on November 6, 2017, the same day as the single's release.
 It featured the band members plotting a heist to steal an expensive black suit in an auction, however the suit was stolen due to unforeseen circumstances.
+The visual started with a chaotic scene during an auction, then it flashed back to the day the band members meet to plan the heist.
+Returning to present day, the lights went out in the middle of the auction and the black suit disappeared and was stolen by a woman.
+Although the band members appeared frustrated during the event, they appeared to be celebrating in the aftermath, hinting that the woman is part of their group and the operation is a success.

-The band members play various roles in the music video; Leeteuk as the auction host, Heechul as an investor, Yesung as a courier, Shindong as a rich man, Eunhyuk as an appraiser, Siwon as a client agent, and Donghae as a bodyguard.
+The members of the band play various roles in the music video; Leeteuk as the auction host, Heechul as an investor, Yesung as a courier, Shindong as a rich man, Eunhyuk as an appraiser, Siwon as a client agent, and Donghae as a bodyguard.
 Siwon's part in the music video was retained despite his non-participation in the album promotion.
 The music video was filmed over a few days in September at a set located at Namyangju, Gyeonggi-do.
 The visual won the International Music Video of the Year award in Myx Music Awards 2018, making Super Junior the only Korean artist to win an award in the ceremony that year.